Graduate Planning and Audit System (GPAS)

 New tool helps support graduate student progress

-CSE announces a new tool to support graduate student degree progress—the Graduate Planning and Audit System (GPAS).
+CSE is implementing a new tool to support graduate student degree progress—the Graduate Planning and Audit System (GPAS).

-The GPAS implementation process begins in April 2021, with the new system expected to go live in early 2022.
+The GPAS implementation process began in 2021, and the new system is expected to go live mid-spring semester 2022.

 What is GPAS?